ligato/vpp-base/README.md

 ## Building Images

-To build custom vpp-base image you can simply use docker build command with without cloning this git repository, you can use:
+To build custom vpp-base image you can simply use docker build command with without cloning this git repository:

 ```sh
 # Latest VPP